 While most are familiar with Vaughan Williamsí (1872-1958) incidental music for the 1909 Cambridge University production of Aristophanes' (c.
-446-386 BC) play The Wasps (see 18 April 2006), Sir Hubert's for their earlier 1883 one of The Birds has remained undiscovered.
+446-386 BC) play The Wasps (see 18 April 2006), Parry's for their earlier 1883 one of The Birds has remained undiscovered.
 But no longer with the inclusion of the six-part suite from it featured next!

 The delightfully airy "Introduction" gives way to a twittering "Entry of the Birds," which ends as they all take flight.
 The following "Entre'acte" brings Wagner's (1813-1833) Ring Cycle (1854-74) to mind.
 The succeeding "Waltz" begins in whirling mirthful fashion, only to end emphatically with brass and timpani reinforced chords.

 An "Intermezzo" provides a dreamy interlude that contrasts effectively with the final "Bridal March of the Birds."
 The latter is another of those British imperial big tune numbers anticipating Elgar's Pomp and Circumstance Marches (1901-30, see 15 March 2008).
 The album notes tell us it would see service again on the occasion of Princess Elizabeth's wedding in 1947, as well as that of the Duke and Duchess of Cambridge in 2011.